aneziac/courses_graph/README.md

 # courses_graph

-Prerequisite visualization of courses at the University of California, Santa Barbara.
+Prerequisite visualization of courses at various campuses at the University of California.
-This project was originally begun by Nate Annau and Ashwin Rajan as part of Coders SB, but it's now open source.
+This project was originally begun by UCSB students Nate Annau and Ashwin Rajan as part of Coders SB, but it's now open source.

 ## Design